quixio/quix-streams/docs/connectors/sinks/influxdb3-sink.md

 ## Backpressure handling
 InfluxDB sink automatically handles events when the database cannot accept new data due to write limits.

-When this happens, the application drops the accumulated batch and pauses the corresponding topic partition for a timeout returned by InfluxDB API (it returns an HTTP error with 429 status code and a `Retry-After` header with a timeout).
+When this happens, the application loses the accumulated in-memory batch and pauses the corresponding topic partition for a timeout duration returned by InfluxDB API (it returns an HTTP error with 429 status code and a `Retry-After` header with a timeout).
 When the timeout expires, the app automatically resumes the partition to re-process the data and sink it again.

 ## Configuration